ruuda/hoff/readme.md

     $ nix run -c stack exec hoff config.json --no-nix-pure

+Hoff also comes with an `.envrc` file that can be used by direnv.
+You have to run `direnv allow` once to give permission.
+From then on you will always be in the right nix shell when cd'ing to the Hoff project.

 You can then access [http://localhost:1979](http://localhost:1979) to see the open PRs and build queue.